This post contains affiliate links.

 Brioche Bread

-Brioche bread is a rich, buttery bread that’s perfect for grilled cheese sandwiches.
-The bread’s light and fluffy texture makes for a deliciously crispy sandwich.
-Its buttery flavor adds a decadent touch to the classic grilled cheese sandwich.
-We like Brioche with a mild cheddar cheese.
+Brioche bread is a rich, buttery bread perfect for grilled cheese sandwiches.
+Its light and fluffy texture makes for a deliciously crispy sandwich, and its buttery flavor adds a decadent touch to the classic grilled cheese sandwich.

 Italian Bread

-Italian bread is another great option for grilled cheese sandwiches.
-Its sturdy texture will hold up to the heat of the grill, and its light flavor won’t overpower the cheese.
-Italian bread can also be sliced thick, which makes it great for holding lots of gooey cheese.
+Italian bread is another good option for grilled cheese sandwiches.
+Its sturdy texture will withstand the heat of the grill, and its light flavor wonโt overpower the cheese.
+Italian bread can also be sliced thickly, which makes it great for holding lots of gooey cheese.
+Provolone is a good option.

 Whole Wheat Bread